GiuliaSiffredi/java-exercises/4-ws-db/README.md

 throw an error:

-`curl -v -X PUT localhost:8080/employee/3 -H 'Content-Type:application/json' -d '{"name": "", "role": " "}'`
+`curl -v -X POST localhost:8080/employee/3 -H 'Content-Type:application/json' -d '{"name": "", "role": " "}'`

 TODO
 ----
-* add `id` int field in Employee table and use it as unique key instead of name (change create table in BaseTestClass too)
+* add `id` Integer field in Employee table and use it as unique key instead of name (change create table in BaseTestClass too)
 * add `DELETE` in EmployeeController and modify unit test
-* add `POST` (update) in EmployeeController and modify unit test
+* add `PUT` (update) in EmployeeController and modify unit test
+* dump every 5 minutes the `employee` table into a `CSV` file (define the file name in `application-{env}.properties`)